Showing posts with label Personal Stories. Show all posts

 Tuesday, January 2, 2018

-Dr. Pardee (Terri), a Professor of Psychology at Spring Arbor University, is particularly interested in Childhood Development including high-functioning autism, the effects of trauma on children, and physiological psychology.
+Spencer (now 20) and Eli's (now 18) mother, Dr. Terri Pardee, a Professor of Psychology at Spring Arbor University, has long studied childhood development, including topics such as high-function autism, trauma effects on children, and physiological psychology.

-Spencer struggled with weak core muscles.
-As a first grader, he was unable to lie on his back and roll to his stomach.
+As a first grader, Spencer struggled with weak core muscles and was unable to lie on his back and roll to his stomach.
 He also dealt with twisted tibias, which resulted in him being extremely pigeon-toed.
-Spencer wore leg braces as a young child and often tripped when he walked.
+He wore leg braces as a young child and often tripped when he walked.

-When Spencer entered 1st grade, he met Physical Education teacher, Debbie Drake.
-Debbie taught Physical Education at Jackson Christian Elementary School for 17 years ending in 2016.
-She has also worked at Fitness Finders, Inc. since 1977, and helped develop and write the Mileage Club® program alongside company founders, Dr. Charles and Beth Kuntzleman.
+When Spencer met Debbie Drake, a long-time Physical Education teacher at Jackson Christian Elementary School for 17 years, and a core member of the Fitness Finders team since 1977.
+Debbie helped develop the Mileage Club program alongside company founders Dr. Charles and Beth Kuntzleman.

-“My son has pretty significant gross motor delays.
-Spencer may not be able to run.
-He’s not being lazy, he just not physically able to.”
+"My son has pretty significant gross motor delays.
+Spencer may not be able to run."

 “The kids had a ball with Mileage Club®,” Terri told us in our interview.